You’ve booked your holiday to Dorset. The cottage is waiting. Now to decide what you’re going to get up to during your trip to the Jurassic Coast.

 A perennial favourite with families, Charmouth is an unspoilt seaside village at the mouth of the River Char on the Jurassic Coast, in an Area of Outstanding Natural Beauty.
 It has a fantastic beach which is world-renowned for its fossils as well as plenty of shops, pubs and cafés.

-All information correct at time of writing.
-Check out restrictions here before you visit.
+All of the above information was correct at time of writing.
+Please check out restrictions here before your visit.